bevyengine/bevy/release-content/release-notes/feathers.md

 - We will port Feathers to BSN (Bevy's [Next-Generation Scene/UI System](https://github.com/bevyengine/bevy/pull/20158/)) when that lands (targeted for **Bevy 0.18**).
 - We are still discussing the best way to handle UI callbacks / events in Feathers.
 It includes a proposal API, but the debate is ongoing!
 - We are still working on polishing up some UX issues.
 - There are missing widgets and features.
-Notably the "input" widget is still being developed.
+Notably the "text input" widget is still being developed.

 If you're looking to experiment with building tooling for Bevy, enable it and give it a whirl!
 Let us know what problems you run into, and feel free to contribute missing widgets and bugs upstream.